 CMAA was formed in 1982 as a way to establish a set of standards for managing capital construction projects.
 Construction management is rooted in traditional project management practices, however, it requires its own unique set of skills and professional knowledge to perform.
-One of CMAA's goals is to help the CM profession further develop its own unique identity within the Architecture/Engineering/Construction industry.
+One of CMAA's goals is to help the construction management profession further develop its own unique identity within the Architecture/Engineering/Construction industry.

 What Does CMAA Represent?